plaublin/intel_sgx_tutorial/README.md

 $ sudo apt install libsgx-urts-dbgsym libsgx-enclave-common-dbgsym
 ```

-The `aesmd` service should now be running:
+If you have SGX-capable hardware, the `aesmd` service should now be running:
 ```bash
 $ sudo service aesmd status
 ● aesmd.service - Intel(R) Architectural Enclave Service Manager